Anna Hakobyan: Partner of the Prime Minister

-Hakobyan with her husband Nikol Pashinyan, Kazakh President Nursultan Nazarbayev, Russian Prime Minister Dmitry Medvedev and Moldovan President Igor Dodon.
+Hakobyan with Nikol Pashinyan, Kazakh President Nursultan Nazarbayev, Russian Prime Minister Dmitry Medvedev and Moldovan President Igor Dodon.

-Hakobyan became the official spouse of the prime minister on 8 May 2018, following her husband's election as prime minister.
+Hakobyan became the official partner of the prime minister on 8 May 2018.

+On 27 February 2026, Hakobyan announced that she had broken off her relationship with Nikol Pashinyan.
+Pashinyan noted their marriage was not registered with the Armenian Apostolic Church and wrote "In all my difficult days for the past 30 years, she has stood by my side and been my refuge and support.
+I am not sure that I have been like that for her.
+Perhaps I have caused her more bitterness, for which I apologize."

 Charity work

 Just after the election, Hakobyan initiated a meeting with the charitable organisations involved in pediatric cancer and specialists.
 During the meeting session under her leadership, a working group to improve the state of pediatric cancer in Armenia was formed.
 Currently, a charitable foundation, of which Hakobyan is the Honorary President, is in the formation process to support the development of pediatric oncology and hematology in Armenia.

+From 2018 to 2020, Hakobyan served as the Chairwoman of the Board of Trustees of the City of Smile Charitable Foundation.
+In this capacity, she facilitated cooperation among pediatric oncology organizations and specialists, which led to the formation of a dedicated working group tasked with improving pediatric cancer treatment conditions in Armenia.

+In 2018, Hakobyan co-founded the My Step Charitable Foundation and served as the Chairwoman of its Board of Trustees until 2024, when she transitioned to the role of Executive Director.
+Following this transition, Lena Nazaryan was appointed as the Chairwoman of the Board of Trustees.

+In July 2018, she launched the Women for Peace initiative, aimed at promoting dialogue and the role of women in peacebuilding.

-On 7 September 2023, Hakobyan personally handed over 1,000+ smartphones, tablets and laptops for primary schoolchildren at the Ministry of Education and Science of Ukraine in Kyiv, Ukraine.
+On 7 September 2023, on behalf of the Government of the Republic of Armenia, Hakobyan personally handed over 1,000+ smartphones, tablets and laptops for primary schoolchildren at the Ministry of Education and Science of Ukraine in Kyiv, Ukraine.
 This was Armenia’s first humanitarian aid for Ukraine since the Russian invasion of Ukraine started in February 2022.